UiL-OTS-labs/jspsych-cam-rec/README.md

 - Folder `jspsych` contains a [jsPsych](https://www.jspsych.org) web experiment with sparse stimuli.
 - Folder `webrtc` contains basic code for streaming video.
-- Folder 'osweb' contains preliminary (R&D )exports for the experiment, as made with OpenSesame.
+- Folder `osweb` contains preliminary (R&D )exports for the experiment, as made with OpenSesame.

 ## webRTC (video)
 In fact, the code in the folder started out as just a copy from this example: